apache/airflow/tests/dags/README.md

  under the License.
 -->

-# Unit Tests DAGs Folder
+# Unit Tests Dags Folder

-This folder contains DAGs for Airflow unit testing.
+This folder contains Dags for Airflow unit testing.

 To access a DAG in this folder, use the following code inside a unit test.
 Note this only works when `test_mode` is on; otherwise the normal Airflow `DAGS_FOLDER` will take precedence.